apehex/lathex-template/.github/README.md

 ### Latexdraw.com

-The cover page is built upon the templates from [Latexdraw][latexdraw].
+The cover page is built upon the templates from [Latexdraw][latexdraw-cover-pages].

 ## License